favlh/Bash-Script/README.md

-A bunch of bash scripts for Linux (Mostly for debian based)
+A bunch of bash scripts for Linux (Mostly for debian or ubuntu based)